How to choose a driving instructor in Borehamwood

 2. Beware of terms and conditions

 You want to know exactly what you’re signing up for when you book lessons with a driving school in Borehamwood.
 Some driving schools expire your lesson credits if you don’t use them up within a short period of time, whereas others won’t refund you for any unused hours leftover once you’ve passed your test.
-Read the terms and conditions so you know what to expect.
+Read the terms and conditions so you you dont get caught out.

 Not every instructor’s teaching style will suit your learning style.
 So, you need to be sure that you’re able to switch instructors if the need arises.
-Not all driving schools in Borehamwood will be able to help you switch instructors, as they won’t necessarily have numerous driving instructors in your area.
+Not all driving schools in Borehamwood will be able to help you switch instructors, or might charge you.
+If you buy a big block with an independent you might be stuck with them without any option to change.
+Always check the switching and refund policy before parting with large sums of cash.

 You may think you’ve found the perfect driving school in Borehamwood, but do you know how long their waiting times are?
 Many of the local driving schools don’t advertise their waiting times on their websites, so make sure you check before booking so you’re not waiting longer than you need to.